iframe-resizer/docs/src/content/docs/introduction.md

 - Get details of the position of the iframe, the scoll position and viewport of the parent page
 - Fixes in page linking in the iframe and allows links to propgate to the parent page
 - Adds `onMouseEnter` and `onMouseLeave` events to the iframe element
-- Simplified message passing between the ifram and the parent page
+- Simplified message passing between the iframe and the parent page
 - Automatic domain authentication

 ### Version 5